alnibo/milestone-project-2-bicycles/README.md

 During the testing procedure it became clear that some media queries need to be created in order to maintain a good design across all screen sizes.

-The donut chart was cutting off its labels at certain times.
-I resolved this issue by adjusting the values of `externalLabels` and `transform`, in order to display the values closer to the center and therefore not being cut off.
+The labels of the age donut chart were cut off at certain times.
+I resolved this issue by adjusting the values of `externalLabels` and `transform`, in order to display the values closer to the center and therefore not to get cut off.

 The link to the data set was manually tested.
 By using `target="_blank"` it was made sure that links will open in a new tab.